kevinspencer/tweetlinkr/README.markdown

 ## Usage

-./tweetlinkr
+./tweetlinkr the_twitter_user_you_want

-Will print any tweets containing a link.
+Will print any tweets from that user containing a link.

 ## Dependencies